What is a Motor Vehicle Operator?

 - Power Sweeper Operator

-There were about 56,200 jobs for Motor Vehicle Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 56,200 jobs in the United States for Motor Vehicle Operator.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Motor Vehicle Operator by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+There will be an estimated 10,700 positions for Motor Vehicle Operator per year.

 The states with the most job growth for Motor Vehicle Operator are Florida, Washington, and Georgia.
 Watch out if you plan on working in Maine, Kansas, or Alaska.
 These states have the worst job growth for this type of profession.